JazzMaster/LazGFX/README.md

 			http://lazyfoo.net/tutorials/SDL/01_hello_SDL/mac/index.php
 			(You will need XCode 6.1, "Yo-sem-i-te" is assumed.)

+OS9 was removed support years ago...not sure if it has a FPC use these days.
+I am looking.
+This is usually m68k code(arduino-ish based computers).

 The IFDEFS in the Pascal code 'should' pull in everything SDL.
 There is no "Lazarus" in MacOSX, you use XCode and link in the LCL routines instead.

 I have a Mac available but Im working from a Linux box.

-        Compressed sub-units are HERE, go install SDL (and the source code headers) from the main site and make SURE its "version 2".

-        Visual Studio Installer is enclosed, but its a "rolling release" sort of application.

-NOTE:

-        "Lazarus on Mac" doesnt really exist, the LCL and XCode, however, DOES.
-        This unit WILL NOT WORK/BUILD without XCODE, FPC and SDL installed and operating under OSX.

 MOBILE: